-I am very pleased to welcome you to our neighbourhood plan for the whole of the parish of Ecclesfield.
+I am very pleased to welcome you to our draft Neighbourhood Plan for the whole of the Parish of Ecclesfield.

-The neighbourhood plan is a type of planning document for the local area, based on the views of our local community and the evidence of the housing, community and other development needs of the parish and the wider area.
+A Neighbourhood Plan is a type of planning document for the local area, based on the views of our local community and the evidence of the housing, community and other development needs of the Parish and the wider area.
 It is part of the Government's approach to planning, which aims to give local people more say about how their area develops.

 We know that Ecclesfield Parish is a great place to live, work in and visit.
 The Plan aims to improve and enrich it even further.
-The Plan will guide and shape the future growth and development of the parish, whilst ensuring that its distinctive character, and that of the many communities within it, as well as its heritage and environment continues to be protected and wherever possible enhanced.
+The Plan will guide and shape the future growth and development of the Parish, whilst ensuring that its distinctive character, and that of the many communities within it, as well as its heritage and environment continues to be protected and wherever possible enhanced.

-The Plan has been developed by a small working party comprising parish councillors, other members of the community and neighbourhood plan consultants, AndrewTowlertonAssociates and supported by Ecclesfield Parish Council the formal Qualifying Body for neighbourhood planning in the parish.
+The Plan has been developed by a small working party comprising Parish Councillors, other members of the community and Neighbourhood Plan consultants, AndrewTowlertonAssociates and supported by Ecclesfield Parish Council the formal Qualifying Body for Neighbourhood Planning in the Parish.

-I would like to thank my fellow members of the working party namely:
+I would like to thank my fellow members of the Working Party Namely: